Desai0Aryan/Freelancer_Management_System/README.md

 You should now be able to see and interact with the project GUI.

 I have also included a file with examples of the porject in action.

+The Project Source files are in the scr folder.